 Before planting, make sure you prepare the soil by digging a hole and putting some organic compost or 4-20-20 fertilizer.
 This will provide the ideal condition for the new raspberry plant to propagate.

 Spacing And Air Circulation Of The Raspberry Plant

 Proper plant spacing and air circulation are essential for growing optimal raspberry fruit yield.
 Below is a recommended spacing for the raspberry plant.

-Raspberry plants are self-fertile, which makes it easier to grow year after another.
+Raspberry plants are self-fertile, which makes them easier to grow year after another.
 The raspberry flower contains a large number of pistils surrounded by many stamens.
-The pistils are female part of the flower, and the stamens are the male part.
+The pistils are the female part of the flower, and the stamens are the male part.

 During the pollination, the pollen is transferred from the stamens to the pistils.
 Once fertilized, the pistils produce seed and a drupelet.

 Honeybees are the primary source of pollination for brambles.
 It is recommended to maintain two hives of bees per acres for adequate pollination.
 Do not apply insecticides during the bloom period as it reduces the number of honeybees available to pollinate.